AhmedSakrr/Botnet-Server-and-Client/README.txt

 The client records all commands it sends to the server and responses it gets The server records all things it receives from other sources

+The client log and server log go to the files 'clientlog.txt' and 'serverlog.txt'

 ---------------- FILES & ASSIGNMENTS ------------------

+NOTE: all assignment log files are in the 'Logs' folder!!

 Part 2:
     The file 'server_client_trace.pcap' shows a wireshark trace for all commands from client to server